Lanchu2hen9/CCLanchuBlog/posts/Tweth-Blog-post.md

 Honestly speaking I love thinking of things in a grand scale, personally speak the vastness of the universe is what makes our existence so special, we are the universe's way of appriecating itself and loving itself.
 Also on a tangent, would totally reccomend watching this video [The Egg - A Short Story, by Kurzgesagt](https://youtu.be/h6fcK_fRYaI?si=jnYFCILFJWCsdAiK), gave me an epiphany of my place in the universe a couple of years back.

+## Xenofeminism: A Politics for Alienation:

+_Xenofeminism: A Politics for Alienation by Laboria Cuboniks_ is a feminist manifesto that rejects the idea of gender-roles (particularly feminine) present in society.

+This manifesto calls for the collective to push for radical change in removing power imbalances in both capitalism and racism.

+This manifesto is also champions people to build the infrastructure in which people can use HRT and other similar medical procedures to reclaim their own bodily autonomy.

+Very chaotic article, I admire its energy of "Fuck around & find out."

+## What Is It Like to Be a Fungus?:

+_What Is It Like to Be a Fungus?
+By Merlin Sheldrake_ challenges the "singular"-ness idea that humans are isolated, self-contained individuals.

+Sheldrake states that fungus are everywhere in the world, and have contributed a lot to humanity and nature as a whole.

+- Penicillin => Gives health to humans.
+- Mycoremediation => Cleans up environmental pollutants/oil spills.
+- Mycofiltration => "A water treatment process that uses fungal mycelium, the...fungi...filter and remove contaminants from water."

+It also blurs the identity of where the individual's identity ends and the human microbiome starts.
+For example, Candida albicans exist in our mircohiomes, they truly are fun-guys.[1^]

+[1^]: Sorry not sorry for this pun.

 ## Embed: